-- A. A water quality impact assessment may be required to ensure that proposed development on properties adjacent to the daylighted stream does not contribute to the degradation of the stream. - B. The potential exists for the creation of new RPAs when daylighting formally buried streams.
-Designating new RPAs will be done in accordance with the Chesapeake Bay Ordinance.
-The ordinance provides a mechanism for municipalities to determine whether to create new RPA, and options should be discussed with staff during the design process. - C. Many properties adjacent to the Ecological Spine locations shown in Table 5 will generally qualify as Redevelopment Areas under the Chesapeake Bay Preservation Ordinance (CBPO).
-In these areas, an RPA exception may not be required for development within the RPA, as long as there is no increase in impervious surface and there is no additional encroachment of development into the RPA.

-- D. The Comprehensive Plan encourages the creation of Ecological Spines.
-A development may provide an Ecological Spine as an alternative to satisfying the stormwater management performance targets that are listed in the Comprehensive Plan. - E. The linear park portions of Ecological Spines may qualify as park space under County criteria, even if these areas fall within the floodplain; however, the extent to which these areas qualify will be determined on a case-by-case basis in consultation with County staff. - F. Opportunities for partnerships with Fairfax County to realize Ecological Spines should be explored to help ameliorate various economic and technical challenges.
-Partnerships may be particularly important when the creation of an Ecological Spine may result in downstream impacts that require mitigation. - G. Through-drainage systems, such as open channels and streams that are within the waterway portion of the Ecological Spine, are generally maintained by the Maintenance and Stormwater Management Division of the Department of Public Works and Environmental Services.
+- C. The potential exists for the creation of new RPAs and possibly altering floodplain boundaries when daylighting existing buried pipe systems.
+Designating new RPAs will be done in accordance with the Chesapeake Bay Preservation Ordinance (CBPO). - D. Many of the proposed Ecological Spine locations are in heavily developed areas.
+Redevelopment projects may qualify as an allowed use within the RPA, as long as there is no increase in impervious surface and there is no additional encroachment of development into the RPA, and the performance criteria are satisfied.
+However, a Water Quality Impact Assessment will be required per Article 3 of the CBPO. - E. The Comprehensive Plan encourages the creation of Ecological Spines.
+A development may provide an Ecological Spine as a means to satisfy the stormwater management performance targets that are listed in the Comprehensive Plan. - F. The linear park portions of Ecological Spines may qualify as park space under County criteria, even if these areas fall within the floodplain; however, the extent to which these areas qualify will be determined on a case-by-case basis in consultation with County staff. - G. Through-drainage systems, such as open channels and streams that are within the waterway portion of the Ecological Spine, are generally maintained by the Maintenance and Stormwater Management Division of the Department of Public Works and Environmental Services.
 A storm drainage easement, stormwater management easement, or floodplain easement will be required for portions of Ecological Spines that are maintained by Fairfax County.
-A property owner should work with Land Development Services to determine maintenance responsibly and the extent to which easements should be drawn.
+A property owner should work with The Department of Land Development Services to determine maintenance responsibly and the extent to which easements should be drawn.
 Wider easements may be required for proper maintenance of the waterway.